ewanharris/appc-docs/arrowdb/latest/guides/releasenotes/README.md

 # ArrowDB Release Notes

+## ArrowDB 1.5.2 Release - 29 June 2016

+This release of ArrowDB 1.5.2 includes several internal improvements and bug fixes.

+## ArrowDB 1.5.1 Release - 15 March 2016

+This release of ArrowDB 1.5.1 addresses a few internal improvements and bug fixes.

+## ArrowDB 1.5.0 Release - 14 February 2016

+This release of ArrowDB 1.5.0 addresses a few internal improvements and bug fixes.

-## Arrow Cloud 1.4.0 - 12 January 2016
+## ArrowDB 1.4.0 Release - 12 January 2016

-This release of Arrow Cloud includes version 1.1.0 of the CLI and 1.4.0 of the server, and includes a new feature and improvement.
+This release of ArrowDB includes version 1.1.0 of the CLI and 1.4.0 of the server, and includes a new feature and improvement.

 **New Features and Improvements**